How is chronic lymphocytic leukemia diagnosed?

 Ultrasound uses sound waves and their echoes to produce a picture of internal organs or masses.
 Most often for this test, a small, microphone-like instrument called a transducer is placed on the skin over the area to be examined (which is first lubricated with gel).
 It emits sound waves and picks up the echoes as they bounce off the organs.
 The echoes are converted by a computer into an image on a computer screen.

-Ultrasound can be used to look at lymph nodes near the surface of the body or to look for enlarged organs inside your abdomen.
+Ultrasound can be used to look at lymph nodes near the surface of the body or to look for enlarged organs (like the liver and spleen) inside your abdomen.

-This is an easy test to have done, and it uses no radiation.
+This is an easy test to have, and it uses no radiation.
 For most ultrasound exams, you simply lie on a table, and a technician moves the transducer over the part of your body being looked at.